-Sarah is Senior Research Fellow for Artists’ Books at the Centre for Fine Print Research (CFPR), where she runs projects investigating and promoting contemporary book arts.
+Sarah is responsible for Artists’ Books at the Centre for Print Research (CFPR), where she runs projects investigating and promoting contemporary book arts.
 She is also Programme Leader for MA Multidisciplinary Printmaking at the Bower Ashton Campus.

 Sarah is the editor of the Artist’s Book Yearbook a biennial reference publication on contemporary book arts, published here by Impact Press.
 She is also the editor of the Book Arts Newsletter and The Blue Notebook journal for artists’ books.
 Sarah has written regular news columns on artists’ books for ARLIS UK and Ireland news-sheet (2006 – 2015), ARLISmatters (2016 – 2018) and the Artists’ Books series for a-n (2015 – 2019).
 Sarah writes a regular artists’ books column for the journal Printmaking Today, and has written for other journals including Art In Print; Axon: Creative Explorations; IMPRINT; JAB; PLI Arte & Design; The Poetry Society; The New Bookbinder; zum Beispiel / zum Buch.

 Sarah works with external institutions and artists nationally and internationally, with the ABPP Artists’ Books Partnership-exhibition Programme which loans books from her CFPR collection to universities, collections, schools, societies, galleries, libraries and bookshops around the world.
 This programme runs on a rolling basis, with free loans of books to set up exhibitions, workshops, study groups or displays that promote the subject to a wider community.
 Some examples of loans include: art+power; HMP Send art workshops; LCBA workshops; Federation University, Ballarat, Australia; DIY Cultures, London, the International Association Kniga Khudozhnika, Moscow and the Eugeniusz Geppert Academy of Fine Art and Design in Wrocław, Poland.